 During periods of clinical practice, you will be supported by a named registered nurse mentor, with clinical teaching support provided by a member of academic staff.

-You will study a range of subjects including nursing, health studies, social sciences, life sciences, and moral philosophy and ethics.
+You will study a range of subjects including nursing, health studies, social sciences, biological sciences, and moral philosophy and ethics.
 The focus of your study in first year is the healthy individual.
-However, you will have the opportunity to care for adults during your first placement in November.
+However, you will have the opportunity to care for adults during the summer in a hospital setting.

 You will study adult nursing (the core subject), life science subjects and social science subjects.